 - Provide a seamless experience to customers without being dependent on ISPs

-- Make certain of no data loss even where or when internet connectivity is impossible
+- Make certain of no data loss, even where or when internet connectivity is impossible

 However, how much is our readiness to embrace offline support on our apps is a matter of concern.
-Across the world, the same worrying sentiments are echoed by industry experts as well as CTOs.
+Across the world, the same worrying sentiments are echoed by industry experts as well as by CTOs.
 Forrester Research had published a report on this theme that outlines the criticality of providing suitable offline apps that ensure that the show runs as usual.
 The eye-opening report sees what offline apps mean for enterprise stakeholders and tries to assess their level of preparedness when implementing offline capabilities on their enterprise mobile apps.

-The report summarizes that app developers cannot take for granted that users will get uninterrupted internet connectivity at all places and all times.
+The report summarizes that app developers cannot take for granted that users will get uninterrupted internet connectivity at all places and at all times.
 Thus, they need to build in offline support systems on nearly every mobile application.
 It also goes on to state that offline support is something that is scoped incorrectly almost every single time, and priced high by developers, and is made to look very simple by stakeholders – which is not the case.